-Single students under the age of 21 who are enrolled in eight on-campus units or more are required to live on-campus.
-Students under the age of 21 whose parents live within 20 miles of the University may petition to live at home with their parents.
+Single students under the age of 23 who are enrolled in eight on-campus units or more are required to live on campus.
+Students under the age of 23 whose parents live within 30 miles of the University may petition to live at home with their parents.
 If the student wishes to live somewhere other than with their parents at any point during the semester, he or she must submit a new petition to live off-campus.
-If space permits, students taking at least one on- campus course a semester may live on-campus.
+If space permits, students taking at least one on-campus course a semester may live on campus.

-Students who are 21 and older by move-in day, or who are married, or who have exhausted all of their financial aid and would still have an outstanding balance are not required to live in the residence halls.
-Those students living off-campus are expected to abide by the Community Life Agreement.
+Students who are 23 and older by move-in day, who are married, or who have exhausted all of their financial aid and would still have an outstanding balance are not required to live in the residence halls.
+Students applying to live off campus will need to fill out a campus housing appeal form.
+Students living off-campus are expected to abide by the Community Life Agreement.

-All students who intend to live in residence halls, regardless of age or unit load, are required to complete the Residence Hall Application sent by the Office of Residence Life and submit any required health forms.
-Priority is given to those students under 21 and enrolled in eight or more on-campus units.
-Living off- campus is considered a privilege, regardless of a student's age.
+All students who intend to live in residence halls, regardless of age or unit load, are required to complete the Residence Hall Housing Agreement sent by the Office of Residence Life and submit any required health forms.
+Priority is given to those students under 23 and enrolled in eight or more on-campus units.
+Living off campus is considered a privilege, regardless of a student's age.
 The University reserves the right to rule concerning conduct or the appropriateness of off-campus arrangements and to revoke the off-campus living privilege of any student at any time.